 We look at others and judge them by their actions.
 We look at ourselves and know our real selves, what really motivates us, what we really care about.
 So, it won’t hurt if we’re selfish just this one time because we know we’re good people at heart and have been unselfish before.

-Recognize that there is a game being played and that you are largely playing with yourself.
+Here’s what you gotta do to be happy in Fascist America: Recognize that there is a game being played and that you are largely playing with yourself (See?
+We can be happy!).
 Being aware of your own tendencies to stack the deck in your favor perceiving your actions as righteous and those of the conservative Christian voter as being villainous is an important perspective when trying to find happiness.

 Being judgemental just leads to anger, torment, and conflict as so many of us have experienced as we have born witness to the heinous acts of ICE over the past year or so.
 The best advice is to remain calm and take the long view.
-We will work this out, and we’ll help repair the wrongs we’ve inflicted on these children by cruelly taking them from their parents.
+We will work this out, and we’ll help repair the wrongs we’ve inflicted on these children who have cruelly been taken from their parents.

 But, be honest with yourself when you’re making fun of Sarah Huckabee Sander’s lantern jaw or calling Tomi Lehren a dumb blonde that these things are not okay.
 We do not make fun of people’s looks.
 That’s what bullies do.
 We don’t make fun of things people cannot change about themselves.
 We don’t threaten violence and death.
 We don’t dox people.
 We might have those thoughts.
 We might have those urges, but we as good liberals don’t actually do it.
 And, we tell other liberals who do that they are wrong.